DominicMachado/DominicMachado.github.io/docs/clas-199-s24/course-schedule.md

 ## Week 12 (4/15 - 4/19)

 ### Monday, April 15
-- Race and Religion: Christianity and Racialization
+- Race and Religion: Racialization and the Birth of Christianity
 - **Homework (due before class)**:

 ### Wednesday, April 17